 This could come in handy if you’re planning on traveling and you don’t have a mobile hotspot but you want your kids to work on math during the long car ride or whenever.
 It’s also just a great option to have!

-I’m an options girls so this totally appealed to me — and frankly, I was not expecting it to be an option!
+I’m an options girl so this totally appealed to me — and frankly, I was not expecting it to be an option!

-Further below I have some links for the FREE TRIAL, but here’s the scoop on the actual subscription if you just want to dive right in.
+Further below I have some links for the FREE TRIAL on the best homeschool math curriculum, but here’s the scoop on the actual subscription if you just want to dive right in.

 - Grade levels offered: 3rd grade to Pre-Cal.